 On Monday, Thursday and Friday, I get Sienna ready to set off to school to pick Lucas up at 3:20pm.
 On Tuesday and Wednesday, he finishes at 4:20 so Sienna and I get an extra hour to run errands.
-When we get back from the school run, Lucas literally spends most of his time saying he’s hungry and asking if he can watch TV.
+When we get back from the school run, Lucas literally spends most of his time saying he’s hungry.
 I have a snack box with things he can help himself to before tea.
 Let me know if you want a post on whats in it!

-Sometimes I eat with the kids if I’m really hungry and sometimes I find it a little early to be eating.
-It used to be more 5/5:30pm but, as I mentioned, Lucas comes home from school starving so I moved it forward a bit which is working better for us.
-I’m currently trying out new recipes so I usually make them something different, that I know they will eat, and let them try mine so that I don’t waste food and I know for future meals.
+Sometimes I eat with the kids if I’m really hungry.
+Occasionally I find it a little early to be eating.
+It used to be more 5/5:30pm but, as I mentioned, Lucas comes home from school starving so I moved it forward a bit.
+It’s working better for us.
+I’m currently trying out new recipes so I usually make them something different, that I know they will eat.
+I let them try mine so that I don’t waste food and I know for future meals.

-Our bedtime routine is not set in stone as sometimes the timing may change slightly but the routine is still the same.
+Our bedtime routine is not set in stone.
+Sometimes the timing may change slightly but the routine is still the same.

-We all come downstairs, I’m usually in my pyjamas by then too, and Lucas gets a cup of milk and a biscuit for supper.
-They both watch CBeebies, Lucas isn’t too impressed about watching In The Night Garden but Sienna loves it and he used to watch it when he was a baba.
+We all come downstairs, I’m usually in my pyjamas by then too.
+Lucas gets a cup of milk and a biscuit for supper.
+They both watch CBeebies, Lucas isn’t too impressed about watching In The Night Garden but Sienna loves it.
+He used to watch it when he was a baba.
 Sometimes he will play instead, or if his little sister would prefer to crawl about, I put Paw Patrol or Blaze on for him.

-Bottle is made and I take Sienna upstairs where we sit in the armchair in the dark while she has her milk and I put her down in her cot.
+Bottle is made and I take Sienna upstairs where we sit in the armchair in the dark while she has her milk.
+I put her down in her cot silently and leave.
 If she hasn’t fallen asleep on the bottle, she usually will fall asleep pretty quickly once in the cot with her comfort blanket and her sleeping bag.

 Lucas’ bedtime on a school night.
-He cleans his teeth, goes to the toilet, puts his pull up on (we’re still not dry on a night but I’m not overly worried yet) and we have a cuddle in bed while I read him a story then it’s dream time.
+He cleans his teeth and goes to the toilet.
+Then puts his pull up on (we’re still not dry on a night but I’m not overly worried yet).
+We have a cuddle in bed while I read him a story then it’s dream time.
 He rarely plays up and loves his sleep as much as his parents!
 I’m thankful for this!

 It’s always been so important to me that the kids have good bedtimes because I’m solo Tuesday to Saturday.
-It means I get my evening to myself to tidy up from the day, eat if I haven’t already, watch TV, read or blog.
+As much as I don’t think you should be held to it strictly, I think that is necessary to have routine with two children.
+It means I get my evening to myself.
+I tidy up from the day, eat if I haven’t already, watch TV, read or blog.
 I’m also extremely thankful that, around 10.5 months old, Sienna started sleeping through the night.
-I didn’t do anything, it’s been a natural thing but now I know she doesn’t need milk during the night, when she stirs I just go in and put her dummy in and leave.
-Sometimes she cries a little but she settled quickly and it takes longer if I stay in the room with her so it’s best to leave her to it.
+I didn’t do anything, it’s been a natural thing.
+I know she doesn’t need milk during the night.
+When she stirs I just go in and put her dummy in and leave.
+Sometimes she cries a little but she settled quickly.
+It takes longer if I stay in the room with her so it’s best to leave her to it.